2016 Penn State Nittany Lions football team

 The 2016 Penn State Nittany Lions football team represented Pennsylvania State University in the 2016 NCAA Division I FBS football season.
 The team was led by third-year head coach James Franklin and played its home games in Beaver Stadium in University Park, Pennsylvania.
 They were a member of the Big Ten East Division of the Big Ten Conference.
 They lost to Pitt and Michigan in early September but then had a winning streak that included signature victories over Ohio State and Wisconsin en route to a Big Ten championship.
 Despite their Big Ten title, the Nittany Lions just missed a playoff berth.
-They represented the Big Ten in the 2017 Rose Bowl, losing to USC on a game winning field goal.
+They represented the Big Ten in the 2017 Rose Bowl, losing to USC on a last-second game winning field goal.

-Background

-Previous season

-During the previous season the Nittany Lions started the year with a 5–1 record and 2–0 in Big Ten play.
-Then on October, 17 they lost to #1 ranked Ohio State.
-After which they won their next two games including a 39–0 rout over Illinois.
-Following the rout the Nittany Lions finished the year 0–4 including losses to #6 Michigan State and #14 Michigan and a bowl game loss to Georgia.